 The EMove Cruiser is the most waterproof scooter in the world, with an IPX6 ingress protection rating.
 It provides an excellent mix of range, portability, and value, with a 600W hub rear-drive BLDC motor, and 62 miles / 100 km of range.
 This is arguably the best electric scooter I’ve ever tried.

 EMove Cruiser overview

-The manufacturer of the EMove Cruiser market it as a complete, high-quality scooter, and the electric scooter community tends to agree with them.
+The manufacturer of the EMove Cruiser market it as a complete, high-quality scooter.
+I can confirm and agree with that statement entirely, and the electric scooter community tends to agree with them as well.
 This is a scooter that is both of great quality and full of features.

 Its most popular achievement is its celebrated resistance to water.
 Rated at IPX6, it is one of the very few scooters that can actually withstand some punishment from water without bursting into flames and fireworks.
 Naturally, no scooter should be ridden in the rain, and the manufacturer of this scooter recommends against it too.
 But if there is a scooter that can handle rain or snow, it will be this one.

 Other than that, the EMove Cruiser is of great build and robustness, while also not weighing a ton.
-It is one of those rare scooters that somehow manages to be both with acceptable weight and high in performance, and not sacrifice robustness even one bit.
+It is one of those rare scooters that somehow manages to have acceptable weight while providing great performance, and not sacrifice robustness even one bit.

 Voromotors store, ordering, shipping, discount

-If you are getting the EMove Cruiser from Voromotors, don’t forget to use the coupon code escooternerds at checkout for a discount of 7%.
+When getting the EMove Cruiser from Voromotors, don’t forget to use the coupon code escooternerds at checkout for a discount of $50.